MonoGame/MonoGame/Documentation/articles/getting_started/1_setting_up_your_development_environment_ubuntu.md

 # Setting up your development environment for Ubuntu 20.04

-In this section we will go over setting up your development environment for Ubuntu 20.04.
+This section provides a step-by-step guide for setting up your development environment for Ubuntu 20.04.

 ## Install .NET Core SDK